AnimatingLegend/Funkin-Definitive-Edition/README.md

 * Boyfriend does "Hey" animation during Philly
 * Girlfriend does Cheering animations during Blammed
 ### Week 4:
-* Better hair physics for Mom & Boyfriend (identical to psych engines)
+* Better hair physics for Mom and boyfriend (identical to psych engines)
 ### Week 5:
 * Girlfriend does Cheering animations during Cocoa & Eggnog
-* On Winter Horrorland - the HUD is hidden during its mini cutscene
+* On Winter Horrorland - the HUD is hidden during its mini-cutscene
 ### Week 6:
 * On Thorns - the HUD is hidden during its mini cutscene
 * Fixed major dialogue bugs, tons of backend changes